ktj-ph/experimental-programmatic-access-ccft-multipayer/README.md

 The application does the following on a high level:
 - On a monthly basis, an EventBridge schedule triggers a Step functions state machine
-- If it gets invoked for the first time, a data backfill happens which extracts AWS Customer Carbon Footprint Tool data from the past 40-4 months for all of the accounts in your AWS organization
+- If it gets invoked for the first time, a data backfill happens which extracts AWS Customer Carbon Footprint Tool data from the past 40-4 months for a set list of account ID's
 - The state machine checks if new monthly data is available (New data is available monthly, with a delay of three months) and retries daily if no new data is available yet
-- An AWS Lambda function executes the script to extract data from the AWS Customer Carbon Footprint Tool for all accounts of your AWS organization
+- An AWS Lambda function executes the script to extract data from the AWS Customer Carbon Footprint Tool for all account ID's
 - The output is stored as a .json file in an S3 bucket
 - An Athena table and view is created, which you can directly use to query the data or visualize it with Amazon QuickSight

 ### Q: What resources am I deploying?

 This SAM template deploys the following resources:
-- Two S3 buckets:
+- Three S3 buckets:
   - `{AccountId}-{Region}-ccft-data` bucket where your carbon emissions data is being stored
+  - `{AccountId}-{Region}-ccft-account-ids` bucket where you can store a .json file of account ID's for which CCFT data should be extracted
   - `{AccountId}-{Region}-athenaresults` bucket where your Athena results are stored
 - Several Lambda functions with each a CloudWatch log group with retention time of 1 day and IAM roles with necessary permissions:
-  - `get-account-ids.py` : returns all account ID's of an AWS organization as well as the payer account ID
+  - `get-account-ids.py` : returns all account ID's that you have specified in the ccft-account-ids.json file
   - `check-first-invocation.py` : checks if a backfill of data is needed in case of first invocation
   - `backfill-data.py`: invokes the ccft_access.py script for a specific account for the past 40-4months and stores the data as one .json file in the `ccft-data` bucket (example: `2020-03-01to2023-03-01carbon_emissions.json`)
   - `extract-carbon-emissions-data.py` : executes the experimental programmatic access script for a given account ID and stores it in the `ccft-data` bucket as a .json file (example: `2023-04-01carbon_emissions.json`)